kgen-protocol/platform-protocol-api-docs/docs/loyalty-rewards/rewardable-events.md

 ```

 ## Get a specific Rewardable event
-To retrieve details about a specific rewardable event created by the game developer, a GET request can be made to the following endpoint:
+For obtaining specific details about a rewardable event crafted, simply initiate a GET request to the designated endpoint.
 ```text
 GET - {{rewards_system_url}}/admin/rewardable-events/{eventID}
 ```